 Arches National Park is famous for, not surprisingly, over 2,000 natural sandstone arches.

-Many of the different rock formations and archways have names such as North and South Window, Devil's Garden, Courthouse Towers, Balanced Rock, and the Fiery Furnace, named for the way it becomes fiery when the light hits it at the right time and place.
+Many of the different rock formations and archways have names such as North and South Window, Devil's Garden, Courthouse Towers, Balanced Rock, and the Fiery Furnace, named for the way they become fiery when the light hits them at the right time and place.

 The Delicate Arch is the most visited and photographed of the Arches, a singular symbol of the National Park.